marcusoftnet/marcusoftnet.github.io/_posts/2006-11-13-mnozil-brass.md

 Just a short notice....

-Went to a marvelous concert last night with [Mnzoil Brass](http://www.mnozilbrass.at/).
+Went to a marvelous concert last night with [Mnozil Brass](http://www.mnozilbrass.at/).
 Great, great stuff!
 This is a really good example on how to do something very well and then adding humor to it.
 Magic!

 If they are in the same part of the world as you - don't miss it!